sdondley/Dist-Zilla-for-Beginners/tutorial2.md

 with `dzil --help` and `dzil <subcommand> --help`.
 We will cover some of these other command later in the tutorial.

-We now turn our attention to a very immportant topic, the `dist.ini` file.
+We now turn our attention to a very important topic, the `dist.ini` file.